camunda/camunda-8-js-sdk/README.md

 }
 ```

-## Typing of Custom Headers
+## Typing of custom headers

 The Zeebe worker receives custom headers as `job.customHeaders`.
-The `ZBClient.createWorker()` method accepts a `customHeadersDto` to control the behaviour of custom header parsing of number values and provide design-time type information.
+The `ZBClient.createWorker()` method accepts a `customHeadersDto` to control the behavior of custom header parsing of number values and provide design-time type information.

 This follows the same strategy as the job variables, as previously described.